-The provisions of Directive 2001/83/EC are supplemented at the EU level by the EFPIA Code on the promotion of prescription-only medicines to, and interactions with, healthcare professionals (the EFPIA HCP Code), which provides additional guidance to companies on problematic compliance areas, including gifts, sponsoring of healthcare professionals and hospitality.
+The provisions of Directive 2001/83/EC are supplemented at EU level by the EFPIA Code on the promotion of prescription-only medicines to, and interactions with, healthcare professionals (the EFPIA HCP Code), which provides additional guidance to companies on problematic compliance areas, including gifts, sponsoring of healthcare professionals and hospitality.32

 There is no EU harmonised legislation that governs the interaction of medical device companies with prescribers and payers.
-MedTech Europe, the European medical device trade association, however, has published guidelines and a question and answer document on interactions with healthcare professionals (together, the Eucomed Code) that provides detailed guidance on this issue.
+MedTech Europe, the European medical device trade association, however, has published the Medtech Europe Code of Ethical Business Practices that provides detailed guidance on this issue.